 - Not a substitute for complete food

-5. ROYAL CANIN Shih Tzu Adult Dry Dog Food 2.5 lb
+5. Royal Canin Shih Tzu Adult Dry Dog Food 2.5 lb

-- Good for single-dog homes
+- Good for short-term use

 - Higher cost per pound

-6. Royal Canin Small Puppy Dry Dog Food
+6. ROYAL CANIN Small Puppy Dry Dog Food

-- Supports brain and immune development with antioxidants and prebiotics
+- Supports brain development

-- Pairs with wet food for mixed feeding flexibility
+- Easy to mix with wet food

-- Supports immune health
+- Promotes gut health

-- Not suitable for large breeds
+- Not for large breeds

 Buying Guide: How to Choose the Best Dog Food for Your Shiba Inu